 To the north the Field of Mars, towards the Troitskiy Bridge, stands the statue of Alexander Suvorov, a Russian general who led the Russian-Austrian campaign against Napoleon in North Italy.

-The statue, sculpted by Mikhail Kozlovsky, was unveiled in 1801 and shows an 8 meter (26ft) tall bronze statue of the general on a large granite pedestal.
+The statue, sculpted by Mikhail Kozlovsky, was unveiled in 1801 and shows an 8-meter-tall (26 ft.) bronze statue of the general on a large granite pedestal.
 A Cyrillic inscription is decorated with gilded reliefs of allegorical figures representing Glory and Peace.
-Armed with a sword and shield the general protects two crowns and a tiara.
+Armed with a sword and shield, the general protects two crowns and a tiara.